About this seminar

 Tel. +34 93 1924560

-The fee includes documentation and refreshments.
-Lunches, a welcome dinner and a walking sightseeing tour are included if mentioned in the programme.
+The fee includes documentation, refreshments, two lunches, a welcome dinner and a walking sightseeing tour.
 After the event, a certificate of participation will be handed out and participants will be given access to the digital version of the event documents.
 Accommodation and travel costs are at the expense of the participants or their administration.

 EIPA offers a 10% discount to all civil servants working for one of EIPA’s supporting countries, and civil servants working for an EU institution, body or agency.